-Saffron-headed Parrot at Rio Claro and Bicolored Antpitta at Rio Blanco by Paul Noakes.
+Saffron-headed Parrot at Rio Claro by Paul Noakes.

-The very long list includes American Flamingo, Scarlet Ibis, Andean Cock-of-the-rock (at lek), Oilbird (at cave), Torrent Duck, Northern Screamer, Magnificent Frigatebird, guans, Capped Heron, many raptors including King Vulture and Aplomado Falcon, Wattled Jacana, Noble Snipe, pigeons, doves, parakeets, parrots, many hummingbirds (many at feeders) including Booted Racket-tail, Collared Inca, Purple-crowned Fairy, Rainbow-bearded Thornbill and Sword-billed, Golden-headed Quetzal, trogons, motmots, Rufous-tailed Jacamar, puffbirds, Red-headed Barbet, Chestnut-mandibled, Citron-throated and Keel-billed Toucans, Black-billed and Grey-breasted Mountain Toucans, woodpeckers, foliage-gleaners, spinetails, woodcreepers, antshrikes, antwrens, antbirds, antpittas (several at worm-feeders), tapaculos including Ocellated, tyrannulets, pygmy tyrants such as Rufous-headed and Black-capped (the smallest passerine in the world along with Short-tailed Pygmy Tyrant), tody tyrants, tody flycatchers, flycatchers, Chestnut-crowned Gnateater, Dusky and Olivaceous Pihas, fruiteaters including Golden-breasted and Scaled, Chestnut-crested Cotinga, Red-ruffed Fruitcrow, manakins including Golden-winged, Lance-tailed and White-bearded, becards, tityras, Yellow-browed Shrike Vireo, wrens, Long-billed Gnatwren, White-capped Dipper, wintering warblers such as Blackburnian, Cerulean and Prothonotary, conebills, hemispinguses, mountain tanagers, numerous tanagers including Flame-faced, Golden, Golden-crowned, Grass-green, Red-hooded and White-capped, Rosy Thrush Tanager, dacnises, honeycreepers, Plushcap, flowerpiercers, brush finches, orioles, oropendolas, Chestnut-breasted Chlorophonia and euphonias.
+The very long list includes guans, Northern Screamer, Torrent Duck, American Flamingo, Scarlet Ibis, Magnificent Frigatebird, many raptors including King Vulture and Aplomado Falcon, Wattled Jacana, Noble Snipe, pigeons, doves, parakeets, parrots, Oilbird, many hummingbirds (many at feeders), Golden-headed Quetzal, trogons, motmots, Rufous-tailed Jacamar, puffbirds, Red-headed Barbet, Chestnut-mandibled, Citron-throated and Keel-billed Toucans, Black-billed and Grey-breasted Mountain-toucans, woodpeckers, foliage-gleaners, spinetails, woodcreepers, antshrikes, antwrens, antbirds, antpittas (several at worm-feeders), tapaculos including Ocellated, tyrannulets, pygmy tyrants such as Rufous-headed and Black-capped (the smallest passerine in the world along with Short-tailed Pygmy Tyrant), tody tyrants, tody flycatchers, flycatchers, Chestnut-crowned Gnateater, Andean Cock-of-the-rock, Dusky and Olivaceous Pihas, fruiteaters including Golden-breasted and Scaled, Chestnut-crested Cotinga, Red-ruffed Fruitcrow, manakins including Golden-winged, Lance-tailed and White-bearded, becards, tityras, Yellow-browed Shrike-vireo, wrens, Long-billed Gnatwren, White-capped Dipper, wintering warblers such as Blackburnian, Cerulean and Prothonotary, conebills, hemispinguses, mountain tanagers, numerous tanagers including Flame-faced, Golden, Golden-crowned, Grass-green, Red-hooded and White-capped, Rosy Thrush Tanager, dacnises, honeycreepers, Plushcap, flowerpiercers, brush finches, orioles, oropendolas, Chestnut-breasted Chlorophonia and euphonias.
 Also a chance of wood quails, Blue-and-yellow and Chestnut-fronted Macaws, Lanceolated Monklet, Black-capped Donacobius and Sapayoa.

 The fantastic variety of butterflies includes clearwings, crackers, heliconids, morphos and satyrs.

-The brilliant Golden-bellied Starfrontlet in the Colibri de Sol Nature Reserve by Dubi Shapiro, endemic to the Eastern Andes of Colombia.
+The brilliant Dusky Starfrontlet in the Colibri de Sol Nature Reserve by Dubi Shapiro.

 A rare image of a male Recurve-billed Bushbird near Bucaramanga by Paul Noakes.

-Field Guide to the Birds of Colombia by M McMullan, T M Donegan and A Quevedo.
-Conservation Allies LLC, 2014 (Second Edition).
+Field Guide to the Birds of Colombia by M McMullan et al. Rey Naranjo Editores, 2018 (Third Edition).